hannorein/rebound/docs/integrators.md

     ```

 See also [this example](c_examples/whfast512_solar_system) on how to use WHFast512.
+If you are interested in integrating 2 or 4 planet systems in parallel, see [this example](c_examples/whfast512_2_planets).

 To allow for the best performance, WHFast512 has certain limitations that WHFast does not have.

 - The number of particles cannot exceed 9 (1 star and 8 planets) and needs to be constant.
+- Although you can use WHFast512 with any number of planets (up to 8), the performance is best if the system has either 2, 4, or 8 planets.
 - The gravitational constant needs to be exactly equal to 1.
 Note that you can always [rescale](../units/) your system such that G=1.
 - The integrator always combines the first and last drift step (`safe_mode=0` for WHFast).
 - No variational or test particles are supported (although a particle can have mass 0).